Tarazed/Compiler/README.md

 Defect:

-&ensp;&ensp;distribution of registers in object code is not good.
+&ensp;&ensp;Distribution of registers in object code is not good.

+Note:

+&ensp;&ensp;The input file "in.txt" should be put in the same directory of the source code.

 ## lex